reqable/reqable-docs/en-US/capture/27_reverse-proxy.md

 Developers need to configure in Reqable: a local Web server port (such as `9001`) and the proxied remote server address (assumed to be `test.com`).
 After the configuration is complete, Reqable will automatically create this local web server, listening on port `9001`.
 The developer changes the request url from `https://test.com` to `http://localhost:9001` in the code, and all requested traffic will be sent to the local web server.
 The local web server transparently forwards traffic to the actual remote server `test.com`.
 During this process, Reqable will intercept the traffic and display it in the traffic list.

+If you are debugging on a remote device, you need to replace `localhost` above with the IP address of the PC device (such as `192.168.1.3`).
+This IP address will generally be displayed at the top of the Reqable main window.

 ### Usage Scenario

 The network framework of some applications may not support setting a network proxy, or may not support using the network proxy in the system settings.
 In these cases, Reqable will not be able to perform traffic analysis and debugging on it.
+Reverse proxy is used to solve such problems.

 :::info
 If the application network framework you are using supports proxy configuration, then directly configuring the MITM proxy server address as Reqable will be more efficient than using the `Reverse Proxy`.